The Sisterhood of the Traveling Pants 2

-The Sisterhood of the Traveling Pants 2 is a 2008 American comedy-drama film directed by Sanaa Hamri and written by Elizabeth Chambers.
+The Sisterhood of the Traveling Pants 2 is a 2008 American comedy-drama film directed by Sanaa Hamri and written by Elizabeth Chandler.
 A sequel to the 2005 film The Sisterhood of the Traveling Pants, it is based upon the fourth novel in the book series: Forever in Blue (2007), but incorporates scenes and storylines from The Second Summer of the Sisterhood (2003) and Girls in Pants (2004).
 The film stars Amber Tamblyn, America Ferrera, Blake Lively, and Alexis Bledel as four childhood friends who navigate early adulthood during the summer after their freshman year in college.

 The film was theatrically released by Warner Bros.
 Pictures in the United States on August 6, 2008, and grossed $44.3 million worldwide against a $27 million budget.
 The film received mixed reviews from critics.
 Since 2018, a third film has been in development.

 Plot

 Childhood friends Bridget Vreeland, Lena Kaligaris, Tibby Rollins, and Carmen Lowell have completed their first year of college and will spend their summers apart.

 Bridget finds letters from her grandmother Greta her father had hidden, but does not accept it was to protect her.
 She goes to Turkey for an archaeological dig but after reading her grandmother's letters, Bridget leaves to visit her in Alabama.
 She learns her mother, who committed suicide, had denied having depression or any mental issues.
 Not allowing anyone into her life who challenged this or got her help, Bridget's father tolerated it but Greta could not, so she moved away as her daughter refused help.
 Greta assures Bridget that her suicide was not her father's fault, observing she is 'stronger' than her.
 Bridget later returns home and reconciles with her father.

 While mourning her grandfather Bapi's death in Greece, Lena meets her ex-boyfriend Kostas, who reveals he is married and expecting a baby with his wife.
 Lena returns to the RISD and begins dating her life class model, Leo.
 Kostas visits her, revealing that his marriage was annulled after his wife admitted she was not actually pregnant.
 Lena forgives him but refuses to take him back, saying they have changed.
 However, after spending time with Leo, she realizes they are incompatible.

 Tibby works at a video store in NYC while retaking a screenwriting class at NYU that requires her to finish her script.
 While having sex with her boyfriend Brian, the condom breaks.
 Fearing she might be pregnant, Tibby withdraws emotionally.
 She breaks up with Brian and reluctantly gives Lena's younger sister Effie permission to date him.
 Lena brings Tibby a requested pregnancy test, but she gets her period before needing it.
 Tibby drives to Vermont, hoping for Carmen's support, but leaves after they argue over who ignores whom more.
 She goes to Brian's and apologizes, confessing she had been afraid of dealing with change.
 Realizing he still loves Tibby, he breaks up with Effie.